The 10 most innovative media companies of 2022

 For investing in YouTube creators’ back catalogs to fund ambitious new work

 Conceived by a cofounder of the YouTube multichannel network Machinima, Spotter seeks to solve one of the biggest problems plaguing the creator economy: 78% of full-time, online influencers only make $23,500 a year.
 Enter Spotter, which invests in creators’ back catalogs, writing checks from between $50,000 to $30 million for the rights to a creator’s past content.
 This allows YouTube stars, such as MrBeast, Dude Perfect, and Like Nastya, to invest in infrastructure and future video projects, all the while retaining rights to their IP and revenue on future content.
 Spotter’s library has more than 120 channels that deliver 9.4 billion views a month.
-The company has already pumped more than $200 million into the influencer economy and plans to invest $500 million more over the next two years.
+The company has already pumped more than $350 million into the influencer economy and plans to invest another $650 million more over the next two years.

 10. Spotify